-We recognise that climate-related risks and opportunities can manifest themselves over longer time horizons that extend beyond traditional business planning horizons.

-To develop a resilient business capable of navigating the uncertainties introduced by climate change, it is imperative we embed the management of these climate-related considerations within our business strategy, encompassing our short, medium and long-term time horizons.
+We recognise that climate-related risks and opportunities can manifest themselves over longer time horizons that extend beyond traditional business planning horizons (and hence these timelines are different to our assessment of non-climate-related risks).
+To develop a resilient business capable of navigating the uncertainties introduced by climate change, we have embedded the management of these climate-related considerations within our business strategy, encompassing our short, medium and long-term time horizons.

-- · Short term: 0 to 1 year
+- Short term: 0 to 1 year

-- · Medium term: 1 to 3 years
+- Medium term: 1 to 3 years

-- · Long term: 3 to 10+ years
+- Long term: 3 to 10+ years

-Our strategic priorities of Innovate, Grow and Sustain help to ensure our work contributes increasingly to society's sustainability goals:
+Our strategic priorities of Innovate, Grow and Sustain help to ensure our work contributes increasingly to society's sustainability goals.